Should You Stop Consuming Dairy? What the Experts Say

 - Dairy foods can lower blood pressure as well as lower the risk of cardiovascular disease.

 Does milk make our bones stronger?
 “There’s very little evidence that milk consumption is associated with reduced fractures,” says Walter Willett, MD,PhD.
-In Asian countries where little dairy is consumed, there’s no evidence of greater bone fractures.
+In Asian countries where little milk is consumed, there’s no evidence of greater bone fractures.
 Other expert dairy detractors say: